Posted in covers, reggae on April 21st, 2007 No Comments »

 There isn’t a weak track on this album.
 Michael hedges was a musical genius.
 His life was cut short in a car accident.
 It’s tragic – he was on his way to being a prolific and amazing musician.
 No one had heard anything like his music at the time.

-From the Album: Breakfast in the Field
+Breakfast in the Field